jcstein/moving-mammoths/script.md

 "Hey everyone, I'm Josh, Developer Advocate at Celestia Labs.
 Today we'll dive in and learn how I built this game."

+Our videos have subtitles in multiple languages; click below for supported languages, and please let us know in the comments if your language is not supported.
+If you enjoyed this video, subscribe to our channel and give it a thumbs up.

+I built moving mammoths for the Mammothathon, the 2025 Celestia hackathon.
+It's a demo project you can learn from and use as a starting point for your own projects.

 [5 second clip/montage of game]

 This game is a demo for the Mammothon, the 2025 Celestia hackathon.
 The Mammothon is all about encouraging people to build in the Celestia ecosystem and this project focuses on building on Movement.